KusemaT/Blue-team-journey-/README.md

 - [ ] Analyse a PCAP from CyberDefenders to see malicious traffic patterns
 - [ ] Learn `tcp.flags.syn == 1` filter for port scan detection
 - [ ] Compare normal DNS to DNS beaconing behaviour

+## Week 1 Plan — 7 March 2026

+This week I'm setting up my home lab environment (VirtualBox, Kali Linux, Windows 10 VM) and completing my first live Wireshark capture, with findings documented in this repo.
+My main focus is beginning the CompTIA Security+ SY0-701 course via Professor Messer, starting the TryHackMe Pre-Security path, and building my Anki deck to 30+ cards covering OSI model, CIA triad, and security control types.
+One thing I'm unsure about: how Sysmon event logs will look once ingested into Splunk — I'll find out by end of week.